DC Stalking Lawyer

 (3) While the individual should have known his/her course of conduct would make a reasonable person feel (a) through (c) described (i.e. any objective, reasonable person faced with the same conduct would be fearful of the individual).

 A course of conduct is not easy to define.
 Rather, a totality of circumstances must contribute across more than one action to constitute an evident pattern.
 Evidence that portrays one’s actions as being caused by reasonable factors (like employment) may help contest the prosecution’s claim that one engaged in a course of conduct.
-In addition, stalking requires intent to make someone else feel distressed, alarmed, or fearful, or that the individual knew or should have known that the targeted person would feel that way.
+In addition, according to DC code, stalking requires intent to make someone else feel distressed, alarmed, or fearful, or that the individual knew or should have known that the targeted person would feel that way.

 The penalty for stalking is up to $2,500 in fines and/or up to one year in jail.